krivanek06/personal_website/src/content/posts/15_angular-injectiontoken-in-nx/15_angular-injectiontoken-in-nx.md

 ---
-title: ''
+title: 'Angular InjectionToken in NX'
-seoTitle: ''
+seoTitle: 'Angular InjectionToken in NX'
-seoDescription: ''
+seoDescription: 'Recently I migrated one of my applications from a pure Angular project into NX monorepo and...'
-slug:
+slug: 15_angular-injectiontoken-in-nx
-tags: javascript, angular, rxjs, opinion
+tags: nx, angular, rxjs, beginner
-order:
+order: 15
-datePublished:
+datePublished: 19.06.2023
-readTime:
+readTime: 3
-coverImage: ''
+coverImage: 15_angular-injectiontoken-in-nx.png
 ---

 Recently I migrated one of my applications from a pure Angular project into NX monorepo and encountered an interesting example of passing environments variable into libraries where I had to use [InjectionToken](https://angular.io/api/core/InjectionToken) to solve my problem.